KeshawnSharper/shop-fe/README.md

 No bugs

 # How to use it:
-First, clone the repo into your terminal and forward to the Heir_feet directory.
-Lastly,install yarn and run yarn start.
+First, change directory to shop-fe.
+Then run NPM install.
+Lastly, run NPM start